KEO-cls-eedi/specification/doc/clseedi.md

 }
 ```

-Limits always have a positive value and a positive duration.
+Limits always have a positive value.
+When a duration is specified, it must also be positive.
 It is not allowed to send a consumption and a production limit in one message.

 The local device SHALL reply with a positive acknowledgement message when the limit can be applied, i.e. the
 controllable system has accepted it, otherwise it SHALL reply with a negative acknowledgement message with
 `"errorNumber": 3` (command execution error).
-This can happen, for example when the local device has no controllable
-system attached or when the controllable system rejects the limit.
+This can happen, for example when the controllable system rejects the
+limit.
+When no controllable system is attached the local device SHALL reply with a negative acknowledgement message
+with `"errorNumber": 4` (command not supported).

 The `active` flag can be used to deactivate a previously set limit.